rapid7/insightconnect-plugins/plugins/rapid7_insightvm/help.md

 #### Remove Tag Sites

-Remove all site associations from a tag
+This action is used to remove all site associations from a tag

 ##### Input